jkroepke/openvpn-auth-oauth2/docs/Configuration.md

 If enabled (via `--oauth2.refresh.enabled=true`), `openvpn-auth-oauth2` will store the oauth2 refresh token in an in-memory key-value store.
 `openvpn-auth-oauth2` is using a random generated asymmetric RSA2048 key to encrypt the tokens.
 The token will be bound to the OpenVPN client ID.
-While on initial connect the interactive login is still mandatory, `openvpn-auth-oauth2` tries to initiate a non-interactive login with the refresh token against the OIDC provider and fallbacks to interactive login, if unsuccessful.
+While on initially connect the interactive login is still mandatory, `openvpn-auth-oauth2` tries to initiate a non-interactive login with the refresh token against the OIDC provider and fallbacks to interactive login, if unsuccessful.

 References: